SeqviriouM/english-courses/english.md

 ### Columbus Day (USA)

-*October 8–14 (floating Monday)*
+*October 8–14 (the second Monday of October)*

-Honors Christopher Columbus, the first European to land in mainland Americas after Leif Erikson.
-In Berkeley, CA this day is observed as Indigenous People's Day, in honor of the Native Americans who lived in the Americas long before Columbus "discovered" the area.
+Columbus Day is a national holiday in many countries of the Americas and elsewhere which officially celebrates the anniversary of Christopher Columbus's arrival in the Americas on October 12, 1492 (the first European landed in America after Leif Erikson).
+In some states this day is observed as Indigenous People's Day (or Native American), in honor of the Native Americans who lived in the Americas long before Columbus "discovered" the area.

-Fewer than half the states recognize Columbus Day.
+Fewer than half the states recognize Columbus Day (23 states).
 13 - 16% businesses offering paid time off and 8% Americans celebrating.

 ### New Year's Day (USA)